Liover Peguero Preview, Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets have a 4.58 team ERA that ranks 22nd across all league pitching staffs.

-- The lefty last appeared on Wednesday against the Chicago Cubs, when he tossed 3 2/3 innings, allowing two earned runs while giving up four hits.
+- The right-hander last appeared on Friday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.